GTheotista/Ethereum-Return-Forecasting-During-COVID-19/README.md

 ## I. Business Problem Understanding

-The COVID-19 pandemic has had profound effects on global financial markets, including the cryptocurrency sector.
-Ethereum (ETH), as one of the largest cryptocurrencies by market capitalization, experienced significant volatility during this period.
-Pandemic-related indicators—such as vaccination progress, booster doses administered, and vaccination rate trends—may have influenced market sentiment and, in turn, short-term ETH price movements.
+The COVID-19 pandemic has had a profound impact on global financial markets, including the cryptocurrency sector.
+Ethereum (ETH), as one of the largest cryptocurrencies by market capitalization, experienced substantial volatility during this period.
+Pandemic-related indicators — such as vaccination progress, booster dose administration, and vaccination rate trends — may have influenced investor sentiment and, consequently, short-term ETH price movements.

 ### Problem Statement
-- **Investor Perspective:** ETH returns are influenced by a complex set of factors, including global health events.
-Identifying the extent to which COVID-19-related variables impact ETH returns can support informed trading strategies.
+- **Investor Perspective:** ETH returns are influenced by a complex interplay of market and macro-health factors.
+Understanding the predictive power of COVID-19-related variables can help traders develop more informed and adaptive strategies.
-- **Analyst Perspective:** Financial analysts require a systematic, data-driven approach to assess the predictive contribution of pandemic-related metrics on ETH performance.
+- **Analyst Perspective:** Financial analysts require a systematic, data-driven approach to quantify the contribution of pandemic-related metrics to ETH return forecasting.

 ### Goals
 1. Develop a predictive model for Ethereum’s daily log returns using COVID-19 vaccination-related indicators.
-2. Employ **Genetic Algorithm (GA)** for simultaneous feature selection and hyperparameter optimization of **LightGBM**.
+2. Apply a **Genetic Algorithm (GA)** for simultaneous feature selection and hyperparameter optimization of **LightGBM**.
-3. Evaluate the model’s performance using both statistical accuracy metrics and market-based performance indicators.
+3. Assess model performance using both statistical accuracy metrics and financial market performance indicators.

 ### Business Impact
-- Enhances decision-making during periods of pandemic-driven market uncertainty.
+- Improves decision-making during periods of pandemic-driven market uncertainty.
 - Provides empirical evidence on the relationship between public health developments and cryptocurrency returns.
-- Supports adaptive portfolio strategies under conditions of elevated volatility.
+- Supports portfolio strategies that adapt to elevated market volatility.

 ---